metosin/compojure-api/README.md

 3. accumulator map with keys
     - `:lets`, a vector of let bindings applied first before the actual body
     - `:letks`, a vector of letk bindings applied second before the actual body
+    - `:middlewares`, a vector of route spesific middlewares (applied from left to right)
     - `:parameters`, meta-data of a route (without the key & value for the current multimethod)
     - `:body`, a sequence of the actual route body